 - Vital signs: Caregivers will check your blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about your pain.
 These vital signs give caregivers information about your current health.

 - Pulse oximeter: A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your oxygen level is low or cannot be read.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

-- HIV blood tests: Your caregiver will test the CD4 cell count in your blood.
+- HIV blood tests: Your healthcare provider will test the CD4 cell count in your blood.
 A normal CD4 count ranges from above 500 to 2000.
 If your CD4 count is lower than 200, you have AIDS.
 He will also use blood tests to find out your viral load.
 This is the amount of HIV in your blood at any given time.
-Your caregiver will also test your blood for cancer.
+Your healthcare provider will also test your blood for cancer.